Mixed phases in feedback Ising models

-where $i$ ranges over all network sites and $\langle i,j\rangle$ ranges over all network bonds.
-Here, we assume that the first term remains linear to capture the asymptotic behavior $m\to\pm1$ as $h\to\pm\infty$, while the second term uses feedback coupling to capture the nontrivial transformation between these two phases.
-The microscopic origin of $f(m)$ --- synaptic plasticity, radiative transfer, resource limitation --- is system-specific, but its theoretical consequences are universal.
-Note that the mean-field FIM with a linear $f(m)$ also admits an interpretation as the IM with 2-spin and 3-spin interactions:
+where $\langle i,j\rangle$ indicates that sites $i$ and $j$ are neighbors.
+The microscopic origin of $f(m)$ characterizing feedback --- synaptic plasticity, radiative transfer, resource limitation --- is system-specific, but its theoretical consequences are universal.
+We remark that the mean-field FIM with $f(m)$ linear in magnetization can be interpreted as the IM with 2-spin and 3-spin interactions:

-The general FIM in Eq.~(\ref{ham-F}) remains exactly solvable in the Curie-Weiss limit.
-Therefore, one can derive bifurcation diagrams, Maxwell constructions, and dynamic trapping criteria in closed form, providing a benchmark against which more elaborate feedback systems (e.g., neural, climatic, or socio-economic) can be calibrated.
+Equilibrium characteristics of the general FIM, Eq.~(\ref{ham-F}), are analytically tractable: one can derive bifurcation diagrams, Maxwell constructions, and dynamic trapping criteria in closed form, providing a benchmark against which more elaborate feedback systems (e.g., neural, climatic, or socio-economic) can be calibrated.

+We will explore the dynamical properties of the FIM, but we begin by mentioning earlier work on equilibrium characteristics.
+If $f(m)$ is expanded as a Taylor series in $m$, the Hamiltonian (\ref{ham-F}) becomes a weighted sum of $p$-spin interactions, also known as equivalent-neighbor or separable interactions in the early literature.
+The free energy of systems with separable interactions \cite{Capel1976}, including separable short-ranged (SR) interactions \cite{Ouden1976}, can be derived using a minimax principle \cite{Bogolyubov1972}.
+A convex-envelope construction \cite{Capel1977} has been devised to reveal the critical behavior of systems with separable SR interactions under small perturbations \cite{Capel1979}.

+The mixed $p$-spin models (MpMs) typically include either 3-spin or 4-spin interactions in addition to the classical IM.
+In finite dimensions, 4-spin interactions arise in an exactly solved MpM with a nearest-neighbor pair interaction and an infinite-range pair-pair interaction \cite{oitmaa1975critical}; the exactly solved Baxter-Wu model uses 3-spin interactions on the triangular lattice \cite{Baxter_Wu}.
+In the mean-field limit, the equilibrium properties are analyzed for the MpMs with 4-spin interactions \cite{thompson1974model,Capel1976}, possibly with $2n$-spin interactions for $n\geq3$ \cite{mckerrell1972critical, bowers1972first}, while the MpM with 3-spin interactions can serve as a mean-field approximation to the Baxter-Wu model with additional 2-spin interactions \cite{Hemmer}.
+Recently, this 3-spin MpM has been applied to human-AI ecosystems \cite{AI-Human}, prompting further analysis of its equilibrium properties \cite{CW-23,CW-3}.
+Our FIM is the most general MpM in the mean-field limit.
+Besides, it generates a rich class of MpMs in finite dimensions.

-{\it Feedback Ising model.}---To reveal key properties of the FIM, we focus on mean field theory, i.e., the Curie-Weiss model.
-As $N\to+\infty$, the rescaled Hamiltonian is
+{\it Feedback Ising model.}---We focus on the FIM in the $N\to\infty$ limit.
+The rescaled Hamiltonian reads